 Discover classes, events, tours, and groups that fit your interests.

-Home > Be Healthy > Health Library > In Vitro Fertilization for Infertility
+Home > Be Healthy > Health Library > In Vitro Fertilization (IVF)

 After IVF, one or more fertilized eggs are placed in the uterus.